Don Scott (footballer, born 1947): Life after football and Operation Payback

 After returning to Melbourne, Scott was recruited by television station Channel 7 to be an expert commentator for their VFL telecasts, including providing special comments during a number of Grand Finals.

 In 1996, Scott was the founder of the "Operation Payback" campaign, which was ultimately successful in its efforts to prevent Hawthorn from merging with another AFL club, Melbourne.
 Scott rallied many supporters and former Hawthorn players in opposition to the proposed Melbourne Hawks formation.

-From 1996 - 2003, Scott was a director of the Hawthorn Football Club.
+From 1996–2003, Scott was a director of the Hawthorn Football Club.

 In 2001, Scott was inducted into the Australian Football Hall of Fame.

 In 2003, Scott was inducted into the Hawthorn Football Club Hall of Fame.

-In 2004 & 2005, Scott’s son Doug Scott was on the Hawthorn AFL list however played 0 senior matches.
+In 2004 and 2005, Scott’s son Doug Scott was on the Hawthorn AFL list; however, he didn't play any senior matches.

 In March 2012, it was announced that Scott had been diagnosed with an aggressive form of prostate cancer, but because he went for annual check-ups the cancer was detected early, which increased the likelihood of survival.

 In August 2019, he joined a podcast with former Herald Sun Chief Football Writer Mike Sheahan and former footballer and media personality Sam Newman entitled Sam, Mike and Don, You Can Not Be Serious.
 The podcast airs once weekly and covers all trending topics with some AFL and sport commentary.
 However, upon Sheahan quitting the podcast in June 2020 due to fallout from comments he made about former AFL footballer Nicky Winmar, its name was changed to You Cannot Be Serious.

 In November 2019, the Hawthorn Football Club nominated Don Scott to become an official legend of the club; however, Scott refused to accept the award.

-In July 2020, Scott alleged that the Hawthorn Football Club broke salary cap rules throughout their successful 80s dynasty utilising a secret Tasmanian bank account to retain players outside of the salary cap.
+In July 2020, Scott alleged that the Hawthorn Football Club broke salary cap rules throughout their successful 1980s dynasty utilising a secret Tasmanian bank account to retain players outside of the salary cap.

 In December 2021, Don Scott finally accepted being elevated to an official legend of the Hawthorn Football Club.

-In April 2022, as reported in the Herald Sun newspaper, Don Scott was appointed to the Hawthorn Football Club’s nominations committee to select the next club President to succeed Jeff Kennett.
+In April 2022, as reported in the Herald Sun newspaper, Don Scott was appointed to the Hawthorn Football Club’s nominations committee to select the next club president to succeed Jeff Kennett.

+In March 2023, Sam Newman announced on the You Cannot Be Serious podcast with Don Scott that their podcast had reached 10 million downloads on Podbean.